 For instance, model suites can sometimes be made in showrooms that have very high ceilings.
 Though this might not be intentional on the developers part, in general you should ensure that you have an idea of the actual dimensions of your suite.

 Often model suites lack doors which can also give the impression of a larger, more open space.
-These showrooms are also completely devoid of clutter so you’ll have to imagine just what the space will look like with your things in there.
+These showrooms will have doors from a local contractor, learn more from them here, you’ll see the space as it will be when you move in.

-Sometimes the model suites have all the possible upgrades visible, for instance beautiful crown moulding, which is however not included in the price you’ve been quoted.
+Sometimes the Vacation Condominiums have all the possible upgrades visible, for instance beautiful crown moulding, which is however not included in the price you’ve been quoted.
 Like vehicles, the base model may look and feel quite different.

 In the end there is simply no substitute for doing your research ahead of time and ensuring you have a list of questions to ask as you see the suite.
 Asking any question that arises while you are viewing the suite will help to ensure you have an accurate understanding of what exactly you will be getting for your money.